Interested-Deving-1896/kde-eco-website/content/blog/2023-04-28-sok23-kde-eco-selenium-sum-up.md

 His work was very efficient, as after a month Nitin was able to:
 - run Selenium-AT-SPI,
 - write an installation guide for Selenium-AT-SPI,
-- compile and run GCompris
+- compile and run GCompris, and
 - modify GCompris QML code to have access to its components (GUI elements)

 A few modifications to Selenium-AT-SPI allowed the last problems to be solved (adding slider access and handling utf8 character problems) and Selenium-AT-SPI is now able to repeatedly test all the activities needed for the next Blue Angel eco-label test.